 - Smoked salmon + 1/2 tomato + eggs

-After Wilder developed this way of eating for his type 1 (formerly juvenile) diabetes patients, other practitioners found that eating in a way that produced ketones was also beneficial to people who had seizures when medications failed to control their condition.
+After Wilder developed this diet that put bodies in ketosis for his type 1 (formerly juvenile) diabetes patients, other practitioners found that eating in a way that produced ketones was also beneficial to people who had seizures when medications failed to control their condition.

-But is this form of eating healthy, safe or even appropriate for the average Joe who wants to lose weight?
+So is this form of eating healthy, safe or even appropriate for the average Joe who wants to lose weight?
 In my opinion, it's harmful to cut out entire macronutrients, and if you're doing this to lose weight, it will eventually fail...unless you plan on eating mostly fat for the rest of your life.

 When a diet consists of as much fat as a keto diet, there are other pieces missing.
 With the exception of a good amount of leafy greens and avocado, there isn't too much room for vegetables or fruit.
 The benefits of veggies and fruits, including the addition of fiber, is just too important not to have in our diets.

 Phytonutrients that are available in low glycemic fruits, like berries, are void of out necessity to maintain the proper amount of fat in the diet.

 More importantly, even if you committed to a mostly fat-based diet, you have to make sure that the fats you're eating are very high quality.
 You can't just buy cheap luncheon meats in the deli section of your grocery store in an effort to lose weight.

 Grass fed meat, free range chickens and fresh salmon are mainstays of a keto diet.

 Don't get me wrong, if I had a child who had seizures that could not be controlled by medications, or was affected by type 1 diabetes because their pancreas simply couldn't produce insulin, I would be the first person signing up for this diet.
 I would commit to perfection and maintain the highest nutrition possible.
 But that's the only instance in which I could imagine following this type of diet.